AN: HI. I'M NOT J.K ROWLING. DON'T SUE ME.

 Judging from the way the couple were looking at each other, Hermione knew what would happen.
 She'd been around Harry and Ginny long enough to know.
 And with that knowledge, she was bidding to make her exit before she got to see the details.
 Clearing her throat, both Frank and Alice jumped away from each other's embrace.

 ''Oh, thanks! 's silly, but I wear Hawaiian shirts jus' cuz it's ten times mo'e harda to feel upset when you're in one,'' he said with a cheer, eyes bright, droopy and happy.
-Hermione found herself laughing because it sounded so simple. ''…and now yur lawwfing at meh because you kno em sayen stuped things.''
+Of course missing the other (maybe more important half) of Hermione's attempted farewell.
+Nevertheless she found herself laughing because his reasoning made it sound so simple.
+The shirt did brighten the dim chaos around her. ''…and now yur lawwfing at meh because you kno em sayen stuped things.''

-Hermione's laugh was cut short when Alice spoke again – all traces of happiness suddenly gone.
+Hermione's laugh was cut short when the third of the trio spoke again – all traces of happiness suddenly gone.

 Alice's stiff shoulders loosened instantly, and her parted lips gave out a tiny gasp, just about to answer that she could easily have just took one from the closet they were now sharing (not that she ever would because honestly Frank's Hawaiian shirts were the most horrendous pieces of clothing she had ever laid her eyes on) – but she didn't get the chance to.
 The kiss he left on her cheek distracted her long enough from forming a good insult.